 New Zealand has had its own armed forces since the early days of European colonisation.
 The first unofficial military organisation was the Kororareka Association (1838–40).
 Local volunteer forces were established in the early 1840s but were disbanded when the Militia Ordinance 1845, which authorised the raising of compulsory militias to supplement imperial (British) troops, was issued.
 Imperial troops were stationed in New Zealand from 1840 to 1870.

 Under the Militia Ordinance 1845 all able-bodied European men aged between 18 and 60 could be called out for compulsory training or service within 25 miles (40 kilometres) of their town.
 Militia service was unpopular because the pay was low, and communities and families suffered economically when their men had to leave paid work to attend.
 Militia forces saw active service during the New Zealand wars, and the last force – the Taranaki Militia – was released from service in 1872.
-Militias were never used again but provisions for their use remained in legislation until 1950.
+Militias were never used again but provision for their use remained in legislation until 1950.

 Volunteer units were established during the New Zealand wars.
 The first permanent military force was the Colonial Defence Force, which was active from 1862.
 This was replaced by the Armed Constabulary, which performed both military and policing roles, in 1867.
 After being renamed the New Zealand Constabulary Force, it was divided into separate military and police forces in 1886.
 The military force was called the Permanent Militia and later renamed the Permanent Force.